eraofchaos/eraofchaos.github.io/_posts/2020-12-06-Harbour-Shop-from-Cove-Attack.md

   - Shop
 ---

 During last days we was fighting under Cove Attack.
-We got new units and Shekels.
+We got new Units and Shekels(Shells).

-You can find this Shop under Cove Attack (Event icon on main page) -> Store:
+You can find this Shop under **Cove Attack** (Event icon on main page) -> **Store** .
-Find a best way to spend your shekels to get best rewards!
+Find the best way to spend your shells to grow faster!

 ## Harbour Shop
  - English: <i class="fas fa-store-alt"/>  [Harbour Shop](/Shops/Harbour Shop/)